Marietta Ambrose, MD, MPH, MSEd

 BIO STATEMENT

-I am a cardiologist with additional training in advanced cardiovascular imaging and women’s health, and an interest in improving global cardiovascular health.
-I am the director of Penn Cardiology International (University of Pennsylvania Cardiology Division’s International Outreach Section), and I lead its effort to contribute to improving global cardiovascular health.
-We develop relationships with mutually aligned institutions, to create sustainable programs and infrastructure that are aimed at delivery of excellent cardiovascular care.
-Our active collaborations with our global community members occur through research, education, training and clinical activity.
+Dr. Ambrose is a cardiologist with additional training in advanced cardiovascular imaging and women's health, and has a strong interest in improving global cardiovascular health.
+She is the Director of Penn Cardiology International, the University of Pennsylvania Cardiology Division's International Outreach Section, where she leads efforts to advance cardiovascular health worldwide.
+Her work centers on building relationships with mutually aligned institutions to create sustainable programs and infrastructure aimed at delivering excellent cardiovascular care, with active collaborations spanning research, education, training, and clinical activity.

 RECENT GLOBAL HEALTH PROJECTS